-It may feel weird at first eating comfort food without guilt, let alone actually noticing and enjoying it, rather than inhaling it untasted – but you’ll quickly adjust.
-You are a flexible resourceful human.
+It may feel weird at first eating comfort food without guilt, let alone actually noticing and enjoying it, rather than inhaling it untasted, but you’ll quickly adjust.

-Of course, I’m not saying you have to eat your comfort food – although the reverse psychology may be useful if you are as resistant to authority as I am – but this simple strategy is an effective method of breaking the habit of mindless emotional eating.
+I’m not saying you have to eat your comfort food (although the reverse psychology may be useful if you are as resistant to authority as I am) but this simple strategy is an effective method of breaking the habit of mindless emotional eating.

-I did try this once.
+I tried this once.
 I ate a bowl of chips while sitting on the back deck.
-I seasoned the chips with the blue sky, emerald trees, and flight paths of precious native birds.
-It was the most boring bowl of chips I’ve had in my life.
+I seasoned the chips with the blue sky, emerald trees and flight paths of native birds.
+It was the most boring bowl of chips I’ve ever eaten.

 It may also have been my last bowl of chips – I can’t remember.

 But, never mind the native birds, I have gotten into the habit of savoring my strong, hot, creamy coffee without distraction.
 And that has enhanced the experience of the precious elixir and made it easier to resist having more cups than is good for my sleep.